krebbl/r.js/README.md

 * Usage of XML namespacing for resolving custom tags
 * Virtual DOM

-## How do you define a component?
+## Lets get started.

+r.js is meant to be a component-based render library.
+So every component can be reused inside other components.

+### Define a component

-Components are described via RML which lets you combine HTML markup and Javascript.
+Components are defined via RML which lets you combine HTML markup and Javascript.

-The following example shows a timer component:
+The following example shows a simple timer component:

 ```xml
 <div xmlns="http://www.w3.org/1999/xhtml" class="timer-app">